 Sunnyside in San Francisco is a quaint, sub-district within the Outer Mission neighborhood.
-This small, local area offers some great views, a wonderful little conservatory and one of Diego Rivera's frescos.
+This small, local area offers some great views, a wonderful little conservatory and some great views of downtown.

 It's just to the south of Glen Park and an easy walk from Bernal Heights.
 It's also easy to access via I-280, two BART stations and the J-Church light rail.